Welcome from Rochester, NY!

 Prayer ministry available.

 Your check will serve as your receipt.
-Pre-Registration required No tickets sold at the door – Register on line with PayPal.
+Pre-Registration required.
+No tickets sold at the door — Or use PayPal on our website:

 Your name-tag serves as your ticket and it will be available at the door.
 Donations are also accepted to assist others in attending our meal.